 While most employers provide some basic life insurance coverage, it usually terminates when you leave their employment.
 So, if you were relying on your job for life insurance coverage, keep in mind that means you and your loved ones will no longer have life insurance coverage and may be at risk.
 You can get your own life insurance online to make sure you are financially protected.

 Did you have retirement or savings benefits, like a 401k?
 It’s a good idea to note the provider, confirm how to access your latest info and decide if you want to roll the plan over or consolidate it with savings from previous jobs

-While you may find yourself asking, “is life insurance worth it?” (and what’s the average life insurance payout?) taking a deep breath and considering these financial tips when leaving a job will help set you up for success and you consider what’s next in your journey.
+While you may find yourself asking, “is life insurance worth it?” (and what’s the average life insurance payout?) taking a deep breath and considering these financial tips when leaving a job will help set you up for success as you consider what’s next in your journey.